noir-lang/noir/docs/docs/concepts/foundation/communication/public_private_calls.md

 In this model, instead of informing the builder of our intentions, we construct the proof $\pi$ and then provide them with the transaction results (new commitments and nullifiers, contract deployments and cross-chain messages) in addition to $\pi$.
 The builder will then be responsible for inserting these new commitments and nullifiers into the state.
 They will be aware of the intermediates and can discard transactions that try to produce existing nullifiers (double spend), as doing so would invalidate the rollup proof.

-On the left-hand side of the diagram below, we see the fully public world where storage is shared, while on the right-hand side, we see the private world where all reads are historic.
+On the left-hand side of the diagram below, we see the fully public world where storage is shared, while on the right-hand side, we see the private world where all reads are historical.

 <Image img={require("/img/com-abs-1.png")} />